ivega16/Note-Taker/README.md

 ## Description

-My motivation was to create a note taker application so that individuals could keep track of their tasks and responsibiliites.
+My motivation was to create a note taker application so that individuals could keep track of their tasks and responsibilites.
 I built this project so it could help those in need of a note taker.
 This problem solves disorganization and improves time management.
 I learned how to use logic to meet the criteria associated with creating and deleting entries.

 ## Table of Contents (Optional)